luminus-framework/conman/README.md

 The queries are bound to the connection using the `bind-connection` macro.
 This macro accepts the connection var followed by one or more strings representing SQL query files.

 The lifecycle of the connection is expected to be managed using a library such as [mount](https://github.com/tolitius/mount).
+The full list of options hat can be passed to `pool-spec` can be found [here](https://github.com/tomekw/hikari-cp#configuration-options).

 ```clojure